ionic-team/ionic-site/docs/v2/api/components/refresher/Refresher/index.md

-<p>Allows you to add Pull-To-Refresh to an Content component.
+<p>The Refresher provides pull-to-refresh functionality on a content component.
-Place <code>ion-refresher</code> as the first child of your <code>ion-content</code> element.</p>
+Place the <code>ion-refresher</code> as the first child of your <code>ion-content</code> element.</p>
-<p>Pages can then can listen to the refreshers various output events.
+<p>Pages can then listen to the refresher&#39;s various output events.
 The
-<code>refresh</code> output event is the one that&#39;s fired when the user has pulled
+<code>refresh</code> output event is fired when the user has pulled down far
-down far enough to kick off the refreshing process.
+enough to kick off the refreshing process.
 Once the async operation has completed and the refreshing should end, call <code>complete()</code>.</p>